meal sous-vide recipe

 6. Separate the spice mix in two equal part, use the first part to sprinkle the inside (no skin), turn your foie over, and sprinkle the other side.
 I use a small tea strainer to do so, makes it easier to distribute nicely

-9. Place the terrine into a large heat-seal bag (make one if necessary) and sous-vide
+3. Place the terrine into a large heat-seal bag (make one if necessary) and sous-vide (vacuum seal)

-10. If you have time, place the terrine for a night into the fridge
+9. Preferably, place the terrine for a night into the fridge (optional)

 Notes: